 Upcoming Courses at the University of Toronto:

-Introduction to Disability Studies.
-HLTB60.
-B-level undergraduate course at UTSC.
+Global Disability Studies.
+HLTC20.
+C-level undergraduate course at UTSC.
 Counts toward the Health Studies majors and the Health Humanities minor; ask about credit for another major.
+HLTB50 or HLTB60 prerequisite.

 Frequently Taught Courses at the University of Toronto: